sanko/Bluesky.pm/README.md

     These are not visible in the current Bluesky interface but do cause posts to return as results to to search (such as [https://bsky.app/hashtag/perl](https://bsky.app/hashtag/perl).

+- `video`

+    A video to be embedded in a Bluesky record (eg, a post).

+    This might be a single path, raw data, or a hash reference (if you're really into what and how the video is presented).

+    If passed a hash, the following are expected:

+    - `video` - required

+        The path name.

+    - `alt`

+        Alt text description of the video, for accessibility.

+    - `mime`

+        Mime type.

+        We try to figure this out internally if undefined.

+    - `aspectRatio`

+        Represents an aspect ratio.

+        It may be approximate, and may not correspond to absolute dimensions in any given unit.

+        ```perl
+        ...
+        aspectRatio =>{ width => 100, height => 120 },
+        ...
+        ```

+    - `captions`

+        This is a hash reference of up to 20 [WebVTT](https://en.wikipedia.org/wiki/WebVTT) files organized by language.

+        ```perl
+        ...
+        captions => {
+            en => 'english.vtt',
+            ja => 'japanese.vtt'
+        },
+        ...
+        ```

 Note that a post may only contain one of the following embeds: `image`, `video`, `embed_url`, or `embed_ref`.